 This is an anti-tattoo argument that I’ve heard time and time again over the years.
 In fact, it’s an argument that I think I myself may even have used in my very-impressionable primary school days, back when I was led to believe that tattoos were trashy and cheap.
 My teacher said that tattoos reduced women’s chances at getting good jobs, that they bring the inked individual nothing but regret and eternal doom.

 And yet here I am.
-With a big, cheap (it was quite expensive, actually), trashy tattoo, working in Ireland’s most highly regarded women’s publications company.
+With a big, cheap (it was quite expensive, actually), trashy tattoo, writing for Ireland’s most highly regarded women’s publications company.
 What say you now, Ms O’Brien?

 I remember getting my first tattoo: it was in New Zealand during a six-month travelling stint (and yes, I can appreciate the cliché).
 As the tattoo artist prepared his drawing, arranged his tiny pots of ink, sterilised the needle and rubbed my arm with a baby wipe, I recall the adrenaline that was pulsing through my entire body with the force of whitewater rapids at peak strength.
 From there the world went fuzzy and all was quiet apart from the buzzing needle making its slow, sharp way along my arm.